MasaCMS/documentation/01_getting-started/02_installation/01_local-docker.md

     NOTE: Mac users will have to change the port number for the database container, since that port is already in use by the OS itself.
     {: .alert .alert-warning }

-6. Goto [http://localhost:8080](http://localhost:8080) to visit your local Masa site.
+6. Goto [http://localhost:8080](http://localhost:8080) to visit your local Masa CMS site.

-7. Goto [http:/localhost:8080/admin](http:/localhost:8080/admin) to visit the Masa Adminstator.
+7. Goto [http:/localhost:8080/admin](http:/localhost:8080/admin) to visit the Masa CMS Adminstator.
 You can login with the following credentials:
     * Username: `admin`
     * Password: `admin`